-In order to participate in the Medicaid and NCHC Outpatient Pharmacy Programs, pharmacists shall abide by the rules and regulations of the program, be in compliance with Title VI of the Civil Rights Act, agree that DMA or its DHHS designated contractors may conduct audits as necessary, and accept payment for covered services as payment in full.
-Pharmacies shall be operating under permit or license to dispense drugs issued by the appropriate state or federal authority.
+In order to participate in the Medicaid Outpatient Pharmacy Program, pharmacists shall abide by the rules and regulations of the program, be in compliance with Title VI of the Civil Rights Act, agree that NC Medicaid or its DHHS designated contractors may conduct audits as necessary, and accept payment for covered services as payment in full.
+Pharmacies shall operate under permit or license to dispense drugs issued by the appropriate state or federal authority.